zielichowski/account/README.md

 # Unit and integration test

-- Tests are written in the best test framework for JVM application - spock
+- Tests are written in the best test framework for JVM applications - spock
+- Test code coverage around 95% (measured with Intellij plugin)
+- You can run only unit tests using:
+  * script: `account_script.sh -unit`
+  * maven: `mvn clean test -pl account-app -am`

+- Integration tests are included from maven verify phase

 # Architecture tests